IVSoftware/maui-nested-notify/README.md

 Looking at your code, the intention seems to be a `Settings` that is `ObservableObject` nested inside your `MainPageViewModel` which is also an `ObservableObject`.
-In xaml, the way you would bind to this is by referencing the nested object, e.g. `<CheckBox IsChecked="{Binding Settings.UseItalic}"/>`.
+In xaml, the way you would bind to this is by referencing the nested object, e.g. `Button <FontAttributes="{Binding Settings.FontSetting}">`.

 ___